chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 This guide explains the beta version of Chef Automate's new Identity and Access Management (IAM v2) system.

 IAM v2 is a beta release and its functionality is subject to change during this period, based on customer feedback.
-This is an opt-in only feature during the beta period.
+This feature is opt-in only during the beta period.
 Chef Automate users will not be automatically upgraded.

 We designed IAM v2 to leave your v1 policy data untouched during your upgrade to v2; however, you can choose to not migrate v1 policies by using the provided `--skip-policy-migration` flag with the upgrade command.

 Whether or not you migrate your v1 policies, if at any time you decide to revert to v1, your original v1 policies will still be intact.
 Reverting to v1 will remove any new v2 policies, roles, and projects created while using IAM v2.
-Users, teams, and api tokens are shared between v1 and v2, so changes to them will persist.
+Users, teams, and API tokens are shared between v1 and v2, so changes to them will persist.

 The [IAM v2 API Reference]({{< relref "iam-v2-api-reference.md" >}}) details command line features.